 - Some land investors have reported that their response rate in some areas has declined significantly.
 For some mysterious reason, fewer people are responding to their direct mail campaigns and accepting their offers.

-- Just recently, I was talking with a seller from a blind offer campaign who had verbally accepted my offer, and then emailed me a few days later to say…
+- Just recently, I was talking with a seller from a blind offer campaign who had verbally accepted my offer and then emailed me a few days later to say…

 “Would you believe I just received another offer for this property last Friday?
 After 15 years of no offers, this seems very coincidental, so I’m going to do some checking on the property on Monday.”

-When I first started hearing about this (and even experiencing it myself) – I was shocked.
+When I first started hearing about this (and even experienced it myself) – I was shocked.
 In all my years in this business, I had NEVER gone head-to-head with another land investor for a deal I was pursuing.
 This kind of thing was simply unheard of.

 For a moment, it honestly made me wonder… could this actually be happening?
 Is the market really getting saturated with land investors?
 Have we reached the tipping point??